apiaxle/website/_posts/2013-10-29-acquisition-statement.md

 [Exicon](http://exiconglobal.com) specialises in the app life-cycle, that is, everything trough helping companies to define their application's needs, finding developers, hosting and managing the APIs, metrics and, growth and marketing.
+ApiAxle fits perfectly into their model, as well as their technology stack.

 ## What will happen to ApiAxle?

 Exicon fully intends to keep pushing development forward with ApiAxle.
-I will stay on as a product owner and the OSS component will live on and keep improving at a steady pace.
+I will remain as the product owner and the OSS component will live on and keep improving at a steady pace.

 <div class="letter-sig"><b>Phil Jackson</b></div>